leena-kang/leagueoflegends/README.md

   frameborder="0"
 ></iframe>

-Amongst mid lane players, it appears that on average, mid laners from a winning team have higher metrics compared to its losing counterpart on **all** features, the greatest deviation being Earned Gold/min (`earned_gpm`) and Kill Participation/min (`kppm`)
+Amongst mid lane players, it appears that on average, mid laners from a winning team have higher metrics compared to its losing counterpart on **all** features, the greatest deviation being Earned Gold/min (`earned_gpm`) and Kill Participation/min (`kppm`).

 ### Identifying Correlated Columns
-Many columns are intuitively dependent on each other, but here will identify which columns are more correlated to each than others by visualizing their correlations through a **heatmap**.
+Many columns are intuitively dependent on each other, but here will identify which columns are more correlated to each other by creating a **heatmap**.

 <iframe
   src="assets/bivariate_heatmap.html"